Assesment and Feedback

 The university's unique evaluation programme is a common multi-year programme, according to which internal and external evaluation of university activities and the processing of the related schedules are carried out.
 This long-term evaluation programme plays a key role in ensuring that Aalto’s core activities are evaluated systematically and continuously and that quality management procedures are well-institutionalised at the university.

 Leadership Support Services (LSS) is responsible for preparing the programme.
 The President's Management Team (PMT) decides on the approval of the programme and the measures to be taken based on the results obtained from the evaluations.
-The implementation of the programme and the need for updating it are assessed during the annual University Review process.
+Aalto University Management Team (AMT) assesses the implementation of the programme and the need for updating it in University Review.

 The university's evaluation programme specifies a responsible body for each target of evaluation that plans and coordinates the implementation of the evaluation.
 The evaluation is performed by an evaluation group assembled on a case-specific basis.
 The target of evaluation carries out the self-assessment and data collection required for the evaluation according to instructions provided by the responsible body.
 Based on the material obtained and possible site visits, the evaluation group assesses various activities and produces an evaluation report and recommendations for further development.
 The management of the evaluation target is responsible for implementing the measures as part of everyday activities and their development.
 Different evaluation procedures ensure the continuous maintenance and development of the university quality system.